 Mother’s Day comes each year in May and with it comes a choice—what to do for Mom to make sure she feels special and appreciated?

-While flowers and a card might be standard, Seattle and Tacoma have so much more to offer!
+While flowers and a card might be standard, Seattle has so much more to offer!
 Take your mom (or the whole family) out on the town, head to one of the area’s best restaurants for an amazing brunch, set sail to Blake Island, or shop locally for unique gift ideas.

 Breakfast and brunch are the quintessential ways to celebrate Mother’s Day, and there is no shortage of options in Seattle.
 Whether you want something downhome and cheap, or the brunch of a lifetime, Seattle’s many restaurants are here to help you dazzle your mom.

 For down home, look to Portland-based chain The Original Pancake House.
 Or check out the Macrina Bakery, which serves brunch every weekend.
 With a constantly changing menu at Macrina, you’ll never have the same experience twice.